Push API tutorial 3: Use batch updates to manage complex secured content

 property for this item should render as expected.

-You can validate the other items that you added in your secured Push source in step 3 in the same fashion.
+You can validate the other items that you added in your secured Push source the same way.